Today, we’re going to discuss a healthy life coming from the opposite end of the spectrum.

 Specifically, get really good at these movements:

-Here’s a simple workout plan I just created for you:
+Here’s a simple workout plan you can follow:

 - Monday: squats, overhead presses, and pull ups